 Anna Howard Shaw Women's Center

-For Women's History Month in March each year, the Women's Center, in coordination with the Women's and Gender Studies Program, provides programming to honor Dr. Shaw's life and work by highlighting women's lives, interests and passions.
+For Women's History Month in March each year, the Women's Center, in coordination with the Women's and Gender Studies Committee, provides programming to honor Dr. Shaw's life and work by highlighting women's lives, interests and passions.
 Other educational programs throughout the year are co-sponsored with student organizations that share mutual interests.
 There are formal and informal ways for students to be involved in and benefit from the Center's activities.
 Student involvement is essential for the Women's Center to be successful.

-Women's Center staff educate the Albion College community about sexual assault/sexual harassment prevention and intervention.
+Women's Center staff assist to educate the Albion College community about sexual assault/sexual harassment prevention and intervention.
 Staff work collaboratively with student groups, Campus Safety, Student Health Services and Counseling Services in responding to the needs of the women and men on campus on these and other issues.

 The Anna Howard Shaw Women's Center belongs to the Albion College community.
 Contact the Women's Center to become involved.

 Student Health Services (SHS) is staffed by registered nurses, Monday through Friday.
 In addition, the College physician and/or a physician assistant are available for scheduled appointments on a part-time basis.
 Students needing care after hours may visit the SHS Web site and use the online self-care guide or list of area walk-in clinics, or call a telephone support service.
 The Department of Campus Safety or Residential Life staff can provide more information.